UKHomeOfficeForms/hof-logger/README.md

 ```

 ## Options
-Options can be passed to override defaults:
+Options can be passed  and take the form of the following example

 ```js
 var createLogger = require('hof-logger');